 Discussion Papers are a series of manuscripts in their draft form.
 They are not intended for circulation or distribution except as indicated by the author.
 For that reason Discussion Papers may not be reproduced or distributed without the written consent of the author.

-Solving Backward Stochastic Differential Equations by Connecting the Short-term Expansions
+Solving Backward Stochastic Differential Equations with quadratic-growth drivers by Connecting the Short-term Expansions

 Masaaki Fujii[†] & Akihiko Takahashi[‡]